bitly/dablooms/README.md

 An example build might be `make install PYTHON=python2.7 BLDDIR=/tmp/dablooms/bld DESTDIR=/tmp/dablooms/pkg`

+##### godablooms
+For the Go package you can install outside of `make` via:

+    $ go get github.com/bitly/dablooms/godablooms

+However, we recommend using [go-install-as](https://github.com/mreiferson/go-install-as):

+    $ go tool install_as --import-as=bitly/dablooms

+To run tests:

+    $ go test

+NOTE: the Go package (and libdablooms) are not inherently thread safe, this is the clients responsibility.

 ### Contributing
 If you make changes to C portions of dablooms which you would like merged into the upstream repository, it would help to have your code match our C coding style.
 We use